Biden’s Berlin farewell was a lot of talk and no action on Ukraine.

 Benjamin Bardos is a transatlantic security specialist from the Warsaw Institute.
 He told the Kyiv Independent that the elections were holding the U.S. political system hostage, as they always do.

 Zelensky met Biden in late September to present his five point victory plan.
 This includes an invitation to Ukraine to join NATO by the end of the war and authorization to strike deep within Russia with Western long range weapons.
-The plan has also three classified sections that are shared with partners.
+The plan has also three classified sections that are shared with international partners.

 Berlin refuses to send long-range Taurus rockets or allow Ukraine use German weapons to target deep within Russia.